1982 in motoring: Spain

-In September the Opel Corsa was launched, a small front-wheel drive hatchback.
+In September, the Opel Corsa was launched, a small front-wheel-drive hatchback or saloon.
 General Motors announced its intention to import the car from Spain to Britain from April 1983 as a Vauxhall, where it would eventually replace the Chevette.

 Japan

 Nissan announced a front-wheel drive model in its Sunny range.
 The model was badged as a Datsun in Europe, and as the Nissan Sentra in America.
 A new small model in the Nissan range was planned to go on sale the following year.
-The Cherry was repositioned as a hatchback in the mould of the Volkswagen Golf, with 1982 seeing the Cherry's position in the supermini market filled by the Micra (sold as the March in certain markets), although the Micra will not be available to European buyers until the summer of 1983.
+The Cherry was repositioned as a hatchback in the mould of the Volkswagen Golf, with 1982 seeing the Cherry's position in the supermini market filled by the Micra (sold as the March in certain markets, including its home country of Japan), although the Micra will not be available to European buyers until the summer of 1983.
 Nissan also responded to the growing demand for front-wheel drive hatchbacks with its new Stanza, which was launched in Europe from January 1982 after going on sale in Japan towards the end of 1981.

 Daihatsu announced the Charmant, a four-door saloon based on the then current Toyota Corolla.
 It was sold alongside the compact Charade, which competed with the likes of the Austin Metro and Ford Fiesta.

 Poland

-1982 saw the Polski Fiat badge removed from the long-running Fiat 125 based saloons, which were now badged on all markets as FSO.
+1982 saw the Polski Fiat badge removed from the long-running Fiat 125–based saloons, which were now badged in all markets as FSO.